dlvalencia/ANN-Processor/README.md

 # ANN-Processor

-Github repository documenting the ANN Processor's custom instruction set architecture, along with example prorams for feed-forward and recurrent neural networks.
+Github repository documenting the ANN Processor's custom instruction set architecture, along with example programs for feed-forward and recurrent neural networks.

 Further detail can be found in the manuscript: D. Valencia, S. F. Fard, and A. Alimohammad, "An Artificial Neural Network Processor with a Custom Instruction Set Architecture for Embedded Applications", under review with the IEEE Transactions on Circuits and Systems I.